techiaith/brawddegau-tagiedig/README.md

 In July 2022, an additional 9,109 tagged sentences were added in the file `brawddegau_tagiedig_cc0_covost_ltu.jsonl`.
 These sentences are translations into Welsh by Facebook of English sentences from Common Voice which form part of of CoVOST2 (https://ai.facebook.com/blog/covost-v2-expanding-the-largest-most-diverse-multilingual -speech-to-text-translation-data-set/).
 Following a linguistic examination, our linguists judged that they were of a sufficient standard to be included here.

-In March 2024 a selection of the most common short sentences in Welsh was added.
+In March 2024 a selection of the most common short sentences in Welsh was added, as well as sentences for named entity recognition.

 Using the early 79k sentence data, we have already succeeded in training a model with over **91%** accuracy on randomly selected texts that were not part of the training data.